Cambridge student on Stormzy scholarship died by overdose, coroner finds

 A University of Cambridge student died by overdose in his college accommodation, a coroner has found.

-Jordan Keyton, 23, was in his third year of study when he was found surrounded by several empty boxes of antidepressants, The Telegraph reports.
+Jordan Keyton, 23, was in his third year of study when he was found, The Telegraph reports.

-He was found in his Downing College room on March 26th after his tutor requested a welfare check, as staff had not heard from him in days.
+He was located in his Downing College room on March 26th after his tutor requested a welfare check, as staff had not heard from him in days.

 Jordan joined Downing College at Cambridge in 2021, shortly being referred to the college’s wellbeing service, which delivers physical and mental health support and advice.